Last Updated on

 Every few minutes a stack of fresh flatbreads would appear on the window ledge.
-A man would hand over some rials, shove the bread into the plastic bag be had brought along and walk away.
+A man would hand over some riyals, shove the bread into the plastic bag he had brought along and walk away.
 In typical bread-lover fashion they would tear off a piece to sample it as they ambled down the street.

-I eased my way into the crowd but my attempts to look like a local failed.
-However the other men, knowing we had something in common more important than appearance or nationality, welcomed me into their inner circle.
+I eased my way into the crowd but for some reason my attempts to look like a local failed.
+However, the other men, knowing we had something in common more important than appearance or nationality, welcomed me into their inner circle.

 My grandfather taught me that bread making is all about rhythm: the way you slap the dough, knead it and shape it for baking is an art as much as any painter or musician.
 I watched the men inside the stifling bakery work through their routine with the skills of a rock band on tour.